codegangsta/Astroneer/README.md

 - **Weapon Power Plasma**: Max plasma weapon power
 - **Windows**: Number of windows

-If you feel like there is a ship attribute you'd like to see as part of a contract, feel free to reach out and we will see if it can be implemented.

 ### Mission Packs

 Astroneer was designed to be modular, making it easy to add and update missions as part of the core mod or as an addon mod.
 Whether you are mod author who wants to add support for your ship mod to Astroneer, or you just want to put together some cool new ship contract missions, Astroneer has been designed with that in mind.

-**Mission Packs** provide an API for creating and loading new ship contracts into the game, it requires only papyrus scripting and is very easy to implement.
-Here is an example of how one might implement a mission pack:
+**Mission Packs** offer an API for crafting and integrating new ship contracts, requiring minimal papyrus scripting to implement.
+Below is a sample framework for a mission pack:

 ```
 ScriptName MyAwesomeMissionPack